okmada123/syshooker/README.md

 - Windows Driver Kit (10.0.26100)
 - Windows Driver Kit extension for Visual Studio

 Windows SDK and Windows Driver Kit have to have the same version.
-Newer that the one that we have used should probably be okay.
+Newer than the one that we have used should probably be okay.
 The latest version can be downloaded here: https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk.
 ### Loading the driver

 > [!WARNING]
 > We do not recommend installing and loading the driver on your host machine.
-It is adviesd to use a virtual machine instead.
+It is advised to use a virtual machine instead.

 #### Suitable Windows 10 build
 The InfinityHook exploit should work up to build 1909 of Windows 10.
 The solution **has been developed and tested on Windows 10 version 1809, build